A prescription for when there's nothing scarier than hope.

 The cannon clicked again, turbines moving ever faster.

 The blood on Brannon's lip didn't bother him, and he smirked at the eager pitch of the cannon's whir.
 He had hacked the Eradis, turned them into snipers rather than exterminators.
-The people, however, would resist; outside the empire, humans always did.
+The people, however, would be harder to pacify; outside the empire, humans always rejected programming.
 He put his gaze on them, squared off with Talesh.

 Varkon laughed.
 "No?"